TedHusted/awake/awake.md/awake.md

 “And thanks to your stunt with the FBI, the captain is wondering why we are investigating wheelchairs.
 She asked if we have surplus resources.”

-“As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years, and it’s likely that a great many issues are not being reported.”
+“As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years.
+It’s likely that a great many issues are not being reported.”

 “The chairs have become very sophisticated,” adds Tate, “but they are not being equipped with event data recorders.
 So when there is an incident, we don’t have any tracking information.”